-Work study earnings go directly to the student, as opposed to scholarship, grant and loan funds which get applied to the student account and off-set charges like tuition, fees, room and board.
+Work study earnings go directly to the student, as opposed to scholarship, grant, and loan funds which get applied to the student account and off-set charges like tuition, fees, room and board.

-Since students have to make sure their accounts are paid off each semester without any work study being included, whether or not they choose to work is up to them.
-This all applies to international students as well.
-However, some students work with their families to use their earnings to help pay for books that they charge to their account, or to help pay for any taxes assessed on their scholarship.
+Since students have to make sure your accounts are fully paid each semester without any work study being included, the choice to work is up to you.
+This applies to international students as well.
+Some students may choose to use your earnings to help pay for books or to help pay for any taxes assessed on scholarships.

-Money that a student earns through work study can be saved up and allow the student to reduce or cancel a loan in subsequent semesters.
+Money that a student earns through work study can be saved and may allow the student to reduce or cancel a loan in subsequent semesters.